 They communicate by making various sounds that have different meanings and "popcorn," or jump in the air, when happy.

-Average lifespan is up to 7 years but is not unheard of they can live longer.
+Average lifespan is 4 - 7 years but is not unheard of they can live longer.

 Chew on objects to maintain all their teeth, which grow continuously.

 Guinea pigs need their nails clipped approximately every three months.